STOKES-DOT/code_ml_dft/README.md

 ## Email

-if you liked using this model or it has any questions about these codes or our theory details, I'd like you send me an email at <jiaoyuan24@mails.ucas.ac.cn> about anything you'd want to say about these codes.
+If you liked using this model or it has any questions about these codes or our theory details, I'd like you send me an email at <jiaoyuan24@mails.ucas.ac.cn> about anything you'd want to say about these codes.
 I'd really appreciate it!

 ## Credits